The Thunderbolt (newspaper): Ideology and politics

 Scholars Betty A. Dobratz and Stephanie L. Shanks-Meile described it as a "white racialist" newspaper; while Peter Applebome described it as "neo-Nazi" and "white supremacist".
 The paper espoused the antisemitic and anti-black views of the NSRP, and at times called for violent acts.
 In the 1990s, Fields denied that the paper was "extremist" but described himself as a "racialist".

 The paper claimed the Federal Bureau of Investigation and J. Edgar Hoover were part of a "Jewish-Communist conspiracy" against whites.
 Scholars John George and Laird Wilcox described it as "almost satirical after one surmounts the initial shock", writing that it was so overdone in its antisemitism that it seemed "almost a parody".
 The newspaper disavowed interracial marriage; one issue reprinted a National Alliance cartoon that shows a man teargassing an interracial couple.
 Writers for The Truth at Last cited the works of Arthur Jensen to claim that scientific racism was legitimate and that IQ differences between black and white Americans were genetic, not environmental.
 On slavery, the paper said that the African slaves had benefited from their enslavement.

 The newspaper attacked abortion, but also attacked anti-abortion activists because the writers believed abortion should be used to reduce the black population.
 Writers for The Truth at Last also denied the Holocaust.
 The newspaper also wrote often about instances of crime against white people by black people, alleging that this was suppressed by the mainstream media.

 It disavowed Barry Goldwater as a presidential candidate due to his Jewish heritage; when Richard Nixon was elected, the paper disavowed him too, and called for his impeachment, accusing him of promoting "race-mixing".
 The paper expressed support for Ronald Reagan, though they later expressed regret for this, citing him as working against the extreme-right and supporting affirmative action.
 It extensively criticized Bill Clinton while he was in office.
 They praised David Duke for "mainstreaming" the far-right, and supported Pat Buchanan's candidacy for president.
+In 2000, it ran a cover story on Democratic George congressional candidate Roger Kahn, then running against incumbent Bob Barr; the paper praised Barr in religious terms and called Kahn's campaign "all Jewish".
+This created a minor controversy, and Barr denounced the paper in response.